Watching those mesmerizing tricks played by circus artists and the dazzling gravity defying moves by seasoned gymnasts makes us drop our jaws.

 Make a note of the following pointers to improve your sense of balance and avoid any possible fall;

 - Your Vestibular system can be improved by minimizing headphone/earphone use at loud volumes.

-- Walk bare foot whenever you get a chance.
+- Consider walking barefoot foot.
 This enhanced the sensitivity of your vestibular system.

-- Practice standing on 1 leg while focusing on distant objects to enhance your balance.
+- Practice standing on 1 leg while focusing on distant objects to enhance your balance (be careful)